ShivamG0897/ShivamG0897/README.md

 - 👋 Hi, I’m @ShivamG0897
 - 👀 I enjoy Statistics and Machine Learning
 - 🌱 R is my go to language for plotting graphs, while Pandas for Frames.
-- 💞️ I’m looking to collaborate on new AI/IoT development projects
+- 💞️ I’m looking to collaborate on new AI/IoT development projects and facilitate research
--
 - 📫 You could also reach me on linkedin https://www.linkedin.com/in/shivam-goel01/